 If you’re starting from scratch and have neither a truck nor a camper, it’s best to choose your camper first.
 This will save you angst and money in the long run.
 Like any RV, you’ll want to buy the camper that meets your requirements as far as size and features are concerned.
 You’ll also want to buy one that will allow you to go where you want.
 If you plan on doing a lot of off-roading then you should look hard at a pop-up truck camper.
 These are lighter, have a lower profile, and have a lower center of gravity for tackling the most challenging roads and terrain.
 If your travel plans are less ambitious, however, and you desire more security and a more capable four-season camper, then the hard-side truck camper will probably suit you better.
 That isn’t to say, you can’t do a lot of off-roading in a hard side truck camper.
 You can.
 But if you decide to go this route we recommend going with a non-basement model, with a low center of gravity, and a width of no more than 7.5 feet.

-When it comes to truck campers, weight is a very important consideration, if not the most important.
-Truck camper manufacturers list the unloaded “dry” and the fully loaded “wet” weights of their campers on their websites and brochures, but these figures can be deceiving.
-These numbers don’t include installed options, like air conditioners, and never include things like food, clothing, cookware, utensils, and camping gear.
-Never buy a truck camper based upon the manufacturer weights alone.
-To give you a better idea of what the camper will actually weigh when you use it add 1,000 pounds to the camper’s listed wet weight.
-This often-used rule of thumb works surprisingly well for truck camper owners and has proven to be pretty accurate when going to scales.
+When it comes to picking the perfect truck camper, weight is a very important consideration if not the most important.
+Truck camper manufacturers list the unloaded “dry” weights of their campers on their websites and brochures, but these figures can be deceiving for newbies because these numbers don’t include installed options like air conditioners and solar panels, and never includes things like a full fresh water holding tank, propane, food, clothing, cookware, utensils, and camping gear.
+As a result, Truck Camper Adventure recommends that you add 1,000 pounds to the dry weight of your hard-side camper; 500 pounds to the dry weight of your pop-up.
+This is a general rule and the number should be adjusted based upon the size of the camper.
+Never buy a truck camper based upon the manufacturer’s listed dry weights alone.
+This often-used rule of thumb works surprisingly well for truck camper owners and has proven to be a pretty accurate barometer when going to scales, even for us.
 Obviously, you’ll want to ensure that the truck you choose has a payload rating higher than this more realistic camper weight figure.

 An often overlooked factor when choosing a truck camper is how it’s constructed.
 Aluminum framing is used by most truck camper manufacturers today, but there are several that still produce wood-framed units.
 Like anything, there are pros and cons to each.
 Aluminum is lighter, doesn’t rot, and is mold and termite resistant, but it also “sweats” during cold weather (a primary cause of delamination), is more expensive, is subject to more thermal loss, and becomes weak and brittle with time.
 On the other hand, wood is stronger, cheaper, easier to work with and repair, and insulates better, but is also heavier, can rot and mold over time if exposed to moisture.
 The only truck camper manufacturers that we know of that still use wood to construct their frames are Northstar, Capri, Bundutec, Rugged Mountain, and Alaskan.
 These manufacturers also build the strongest and most durable truck campers in today’s market.